My research analyzes the impact of criminal violence on the exercise of democratic citizenship in Latin America, with

 My study draws on a rich array of sources.
 I created an original post-electoral survey, as well as a novel newspaper databank of protests against crime in Mexico during the 2006–2012 period.
 In collaboration with Guillermo Trejo, I have also developed a unique dataset on criminal violence in Mexico.
 My statistical evidence is complemented with participant observation in marches for peace and qualitative in-depth interviews with victims and nonvictims of crime in six Mexican cities.

-My individual and co-authored work has been published in the British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Latin American Politics, Latin American Research Review, Election Law Journal and Política y gobierno.
+My individual and co-authored work has been published in the British Journal of Political Science, Comparative Political Studies, Journal of Conflict Resolution, Latin American Politics, Latin American Research Review, among other international journals.